|Damage to the brain’s frontal and temporal lobes causes forms of dementia called frontotemporal disorders.|

 For many years, scientists and physicians used the term frontotemporal dementia (FTD) to describe this group of illnesses.
 After further research, FTD is now understood to be just one of several possible variations and is more precisely called behavioral variant frontotemporal dementia, or bvFTD.

 This booklet uses the term frontotemporal disorders to refer to changes in behavior and thinking that are caused by underlying brain diseases collectively called frontotemporal lobar degeneration (FTLD).
-FTLD is not a single brain disease but rather a family of neurodegenerative diseases, any one of which can cause a frontotemporal disorder (see “Causes ”).
-Frontotemporal disorders are diagnosed by physicians and psychologists based on a person’s symptoms.
-FTLD can be identified definitively only by brain autopsy after death.
+FTLD is not a single brain disease but rather a family of neurodegenerative diseases, any one of which can cause a frontotemporal disorder.
+Frontotemporal disorders are diagnosed by physicians and psychologists based on a person’s symptoms and results of brain scans and genetic tests.
+With the exception of known genetic causes, FTLD can be identified definitively only by brain autopsy after death.

 Changes in the Brain